Explore Patio Furniture That Improves Outdoor Flow

 - إضافing poufs or stools for extra seating without crowding

-Comparing Patio Layout Styles
+Comparing Different Patio Layout Styles

-Lighting and Visual Guidance
+Lighting and Visual Cues

 - Use pathway lights to define walking areas